vinhyan/scoot/README.md

 ### Continued development

-- Learned how to break down the project into small reusable components more efficiently
+- Learn how to break down the project into small reusable components more efficiently
 - Explore more features of Styled Components
-- Learned how to use AnimateSharedLayout from Framer Motion (I initially added this to FAQ section, however it did not work the way I wanted)
+- Learn how to use AnimateSharedLayout from Framer Motion (I initially added this to FAQ section, however it did not work the way I wanted)
 - Be more aware of accessibility issues and HTML validations

 ## Author